turingschool/backend-curriculum-site/module2/lessons/diagramming_request_response_cycle.md

 ```
 As a user,
-When I visit /movies,
+When I visit /songs,
-Then I see a listing of each movie and its title
+Then I see a listing of each song, its title, length, and play count
 ```

 ```
 As a user,
-When I visit /movies/1,
+When I visit /songs/1,
-Then I see the title and description of that movie
+Then I see the title, length and play count of the movie matching that ID
 ```

 ```
 As a user,
-When I visit /movies/new
+When I visit /songs/new
-Then I see a new movie form
+Then I see a new song form
-And I see input fields for title and description
+And I see input fields for the song
-When I click "Create Movie"
+When I click "Create Song"
-Then I see the title and description of that movie
+Then I see the song listed with its details
 ```

 ```
 As a user,
-When I visit /movies/1/edit
+When I visit /songs/1/edit
-Then I see a new movie form
+Then I see a new song form
-And I see input fields for title and description
+And I see input fields for all attributes
-And I see the movie's current title and description in the input fields
+And I see the song's current details in the input fields
+And I change any detail about the song
-When I click "Update Movie"
+When I click "Update Song"
-Then I see the updated title and description of that movie
+Then I see the updated details for that song
 ```

 ```
 As a user,
-When I visit /movies/1
+When I visit /songs/1
 Then I see a "Delete" button
 When I click the "Delete" button
 Then I see a listing of all current movies and their titles
+And the song I deleted is not longer present
 ```

-If you work through each of these user stories.
-Follow the same patterns for `/directors`.
+Work through each of these user stories with a partner.

+Follow the same patterns for `/artists`.

 Make sure each person talks through a different piece of functionality than before.

 ## Group Share
 As a group, let's talk through an example from each piece of CRUD functionality.